devctbd/typegen-next.js-15-and-sanity/README.md

 ### Result

-Once the command is executed successfully, you will see the following confirmation:
+After successfully executing the command, you will receive the following confirmation:

-✅ **Generated TypeScript types for 15 schema types and 2 GROQ queries** in one file:
+✅ **TypeScript types generated for 15 schema types and 2 GROQ queries** in a single file:
 `./src/sanity/types.ts`

 ---

-This refined version is clearer, uses proper headings, and has a consistent structure!
-Let me know if you’d like further tweaks! 😊
+This version improves clarity, maintains proper headings, and ensures a consistent structure.
+Feel free to ask for additional changes! 😊